mEyob/tagup-de-challenge/notes.md

         - transform this to linear using the trignometric identity and use linear regression
         - use the regression model to forecast future readings, and alarm if readings are substantially different than forecasted

+- Unit test
+    - ingress.csv_to_database:
+        - unit test for machine id extraction with correct & wrong filename format
+        - check when database insert is successful that response status is 0, summary statistics is correct & file is deleted
+        - check when db insert is unsuccessful that error message is logged
+    - database_util.insert: Check if rows are appropriately inserted into DB by mocking the DB execution part
+    - Other methods in database_util: Skip writing unit test b/c not much value in writing the test when the state of the database cannot be mocked properly